 Final deliverables under the project were not received by the Company by the completion date of March 31, 2014.
 Management does not believe they have any obligations owing under the incomplete project.
-As a result, the \$35,000 previously accrued as payable for this project were reversed and accounted for as a recovery in the current period.
+As a result, the \$35,000 previously accrued as payable for this project were reversed and accounted for as a recovery in the year ending September 30, 2014.